 The following assessments are available to students:

-COMPASS – This career assessment gives insight into how personality and interests match specific careers.
+WOOFOUND – This career assessment gives insight into how personality and interests match specific careers.
 It is available online and takes approximately five minutes to complete.
 Students use your Tusculum email to create an account.
 After completing the assessment you have several occupations to explore through a link to O’NET.

 STRENGTHSQUEST – This career assessment gives insight into personality, interests, and skills.
 It is available online and takes approximately 45 minutes to complete.
 Students may contact the Career Services Office to obtain a code for free access to take the test.
 Students are encourage to print the results and save.